How to Respond to a Debt Collection Letter?

 I’ve received a debt collection letter, what’s the next step?

 If you’ve been sent a letter from a debt collection agency, you should open it immediately; regardless of how many you’ve received.
-Furthermore, debt collection letters sent in quick succession of each other may have constantly changing deadlines, so the consequences of ignoring or discarding any of them could be severe.
+Furthermore, debt collection letters sent in quick succession of each other may have constantly changing deadlines.
+As a result, the consequences of ignoring or discarding any of them could be severe.

 If you have only missed one payment, the debt collection letter will most likely be from the original creditor.
 However, if you continue to ignore reminding letters, emails and other forms of communication, the debt may be passed on to a debt collection agency.

 Responding to a debt collection letter depends on the type of debt your creditors are claiming you owe.
-If you feel the amount of the proposed debt is correct and you can afford to pay it, simply doing so is a sufficient form of response and should halt any collection activity.
-Before this however, it’s always a good idea to check the Statute of Limitations, which can have many different implications for many types of debt.
+If you feel the amount of the proposed debt is correct and you can afford to pay it, do so.
+This will be a sufficient form of response and should halt any collection activity.
+Before this however, it’s always a good idea to check the Statute of Limitations.
+It can have many different implications for many types of debt.

 What is the Statute of Limitations?

-Concerning unsecured credit debt for example, the Statute of Limitations states that if the debt has been outstanding for 6 years, it becomes Statute Barred.
+Concerning unsecured credit debt, the Statute of Limitations states that if the debt has been outstanding for 6 years, it becomes Statute Barred.
 This means by law, the lender has run out of time to collect the debt, meaning the debt collection agency has no right to request payment.
 Moreover, you have no legal obligation to pay it.

 Even if a debt is statute barred, it does not mean it has been cleared completely.
 It may still appear on your credit report as a debt that has not been made.
 Furthermore, a creditor may still take you to court, in which case they will have to prove the debt is not statute-barred.

-Under no circumstances should you suggest the debt might be yours if it isn’t, as doing so could damage your claim in the event you need to dispute the debt.
+Under no circumstances should you suggest the debt might be yours if it isn’t.
+Doing so could damage your claim in the event you need to dispute the debt.
 Furthermore, if you admit the debt is yours it could reset the Statute of Limitations, making a void debt valid once again.

 If you’re unsure about whether or not your debt might be affected by the Statute of Limitations, speak to Citizen’s Advice today on 0344 411 1444.

-If you’re worried about a debt collection letter, or feeling unsure about debt in general, get in touch or visit our debt solutions pages for more information on managing debt.
+If you’re worried about how to respond to a debt collection letter, or feeling unsure about debt in general, get in touch or visit our debt solutions pages for more information on managing debt.
 You can reach our team of trained advisers on 0800 280 2816.
-We will be happy to help.

 Filed under Living in Debt